nfjodor/nCore-scraper/README.md

 You can pass these options to the nCoreScraper() constructor if you want to change default props.

 ### Required options
- * `options.user`: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type), Your ncore username.
+ * `options.user`: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type), Your nCore username.
- * `options.pass` : [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type), Your hashed ncore password.
+ * `options.pass` : [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type), Your hashed nCore password.

-#### Get hashed ncore password
+#### Get hashed nCore password
-To get hashed password, you need to login to site with "Lower security".
+To get hashed password, you need to log in to the site with "Lower security".
 This means the backend generates a key, that you can use for login.

 <p align="center">
     <img src="https://gist.githubusercontent.com/nfjodor/dc2ceece26b866451238779518c7a9fc/raw/54da831ed4404502ca033e1742e29f64c2438c6e/ncore-login.png">
 </p>

-After login you can find the pass cookie in browser's developer toolbar.
+After login, you can find the pass cookie in the browser's developer toolbar.

 <p align="center">
     <img src="https://gist.githubusercontent.com/nfjodor/dc2ceece26b866451238779518c7a9fc/raw/54da831ed4404502ca033e1742e29f64c2438c6e/ncore-cookie.png">
 </p>

 ### Optional options
- * `options.debug`: [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type), Your ncore username.
+ * `options.debug`: [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type), You can get information about the scraping state on the console.
 (Default false)
- * `options.searchTerms` : Array, List of movie searching terms.
-You can use it for watch a movie release or a year, to get informations from newly released movies etc. (Default last 2 years e.g. [2018, 2019])
+ * `options.searchTerms` : [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), List of movie searching terms.
+You can use it to find movies by release or by a year.
+For example to get newly released movies you can use an array of years: [1987, 1989, 1990].
+(Default value is the last 2 years, [2020, 2021])

 ## Class:nCoreScraper
 ### nCoreScraper.start
 This is a promise.
 You can start the scraping with this method, after that, you will get a list of movies.
-This method has an optional argument, the `searchTerm`.
-If you pass a string param, the scraper will use that instead of default.
+This method has an optional argument, the `searchTerm` [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type).
+If you pass a string param, the scraper will use that instead of the default value.

 The data you will get is an object of objects.
 The Object structure is the following:
 ```js